fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 ```

-As discussed in the earlier chapters, the management plugin is aware of
+As discussed in the earlier labs, the management plugin is aware of
 clustering.